254 Commonwealth was designed by architect George Alden Avery and built in 1879 by Justus J. Little, builder, for speculative sale.

 On April 1, 1886, 254 Commonwealth was purchased from Sara Tucker by Sarah Jane (Goodenow) Rust, the wife of Dr. William Appleton Rust.
 At the time of the sale, Sara Tucker was a resident of Randolph.
 She remarried in October of 1886 to Alfred Skinner Woodworth.
 After their marriage, they lived at the Hotel Vendome until 1890, when they moved to 204 Commonwealth.

 William and Sarah Jane Rust made 254 Commonwealth their home.
 They previously had lived at 2 Chester Square.
+They also maintained a home in Lynn.

 William Rust was a physician and wholesale druggist in partnership with his brother, Nathaniel J. Rust.